doublesecretagency/craft-googlemaps/docs/maps/api.md

 :::

 :::warning Two flavors of "map object"
 Internally, there are really two different things that are being referred to as the "map object".

-When working with Twig or PHP, it will be a [Dynamic Map Model](/models/dynamic-map-model/).
-But in JavaScript, the map object is actually a self-reference to the [`googleMaps` model](/models/javascript/).
+ - In Twig/PHP, it's a [Dynamic Map Model](/models/dynamic-map-model/).
+ - In JavaScript, it's a [`DynamicMap` model](/javascript/dynamicmap.js/).

- The structure of this object varies greatly between JS and PHP/Twig, but the API has been designed to make usage nearly identical regardless of language.
+ The internal structure of this object varies greatly between JS and PHP/Twig, but the API has been designed to make usage nearly identical regardless of language.
 :::

 ## Ending a Chain